tyShinkle/md-tutorial/README.md

 # Markdown Tutorial :book:
-:wave:Hello, this is a quick tutorial / reference for Markdown, specifially Github Flavored Markdown.
+:wave:Hello, this is a quick tutorial / reference for Markdown, specifially GitHub Flavored Markdown.
 ###### :calendar:Created February 2023
 ## Introduction to Markdown

 - Markdown is a lightweight markup language created in 2004 and used to format digital content for the world wide web:earth_americas:.
 - Markdown is converted to HTML in order to be displayed in the browser or other applications.
 - There are different flavors of Markdown such as GitHub Flavored Markdown, Markdown Extra, Markua and more.
+This tutorial will focus on GitHub Flavored Markdown.
 - To create a markdown file use the extension .md.
 - HTML can be embedded within Markdown.